duchess-rs/duchess/book/src/threat_model.md

 Duchess not expose [`PushLocalFrame`][], but it is possible to invoke this method via unsafe code or from other crates (e.g., the [`jni` crate's `push_local_frame` method](https://docs.rs/jni/latest/jni/struct.JNIEnv.html#method.push_local_frame)).
 This method will cause local variables created within its dynamic scope to be released when [`PopLocalFrame`][] is invoked.
 The `'jvm` lifetime mechanism used to ensure local variables do not escape their scope could be invalidated by these methods.
 See [the section on the jvm lifetime](#the-jvm-lifetime-mut-jvmjvm-is-the-innermost-scope-for-local-variables) for more details.

-**How duchess avoids this**: Duchess carefully controls use of this method internally.
+**How Duchess avoids this**: Duchess carefully controls use of this method internally.
 We [explicitly assume](#assumptions) that customers do not invoke this method directly via alternative means.

 ### Multiple JVMs started in the same process
 **Outcome of nonadherence:** UB